cataclysmroguelikegallery/Cata-Rogall-Modpack/BN/ProjectSquirrel/README.md

-# Project: Pack Rat requires rolling with the latest version of BN to enjoy the content.
+# Project: Pack Rat requires playing with the latest version of BN to enjoy the content.

 ## 1. Add practical compression storage items